Toward a unified data-driven turbulence model through multi-objective learning: Results

-\subsubsection{Attached boundary layers}
+\paragraph{Attached boundary layers}

-The unified foundation model matches the baseline \(k\)--\(\omega\) model in five attached boundary layer cases, demonstrating strong accuracy and generalization across Reynolds numbers and geometries.
-We evaluate the model on channel flows at \(\mathrm{Re} = 3300, \, 7890, \, 8 \times 10^7\), a turbulent flat plate, with results shown in Fig.~\ref{fig:canonical-results} and two airfoil cases with low angles of attack (\(\text{AOA} = 1^\circ,5^\circ\)), with results shown in Fig.~\ref{fig:cd_cl_comparison}.
-Among these, the channel flow at \(\mathrm{Re} = 3300\) appears in the unified training set.
-For the airfoil cases at low angles of attack, where the flow remains fully attached, all models perform similarly.
+The unified foundation model matches the baseline \(k\)--\(\omega\) model in eight cases of attached boundary layers, demonstrating good accuracy and generalization across Reynolds numbers and geometries.
+We evaluate the model on channel flows at \(\mathrm{Re} = 3300, \, 7890\), \text{and} \(8 \times 10^7\), on a flat plate flow, with results shown in Fig.~\ref{fig:canonical-results}.
+We also test the model on two S809 airfoil cases with low angles of attack (\(\text{AOA} = 1^\circ\) and \(5^\circ\)) and two NACA 0012 airfoil cases with low angles of attack (\(\text{AOA} = 10^\circ\) and \(15^\circ\)), with results shown in Fig.~\ref{fig:cd_cl_comparison} and Table~\ref{tab:naca0012_lift}.
+For the four airfoil cases at low angles of attack, where the flow remains fully attached, all models perform similarly.